-As a result of its indirect investment in Lazard Group, Lazard Ltd, through certain of its subsidiaries, is subject to U.S. federal income taxes on its portion of Lazard Group's operating income.
 Although a portion of Lazard Group's income is subject to U.S. federal income taxes, Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
-As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to its partners.
-In addition, Lazard Group is subject to New York City Unincorporated Business Tax ("UBT") which is attributable to Lazard Group's operations apportioned to New York City.
+As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to the partners.
+In addition, Lazard Group is subject to New York City Unincorporated Business Tax ("UBT"), which is attributable to Lazard Group's operations apportioned to New York City.
 UBT is incremental to the U.S. federal statutory tax rate.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes.

-The Company recorded income tax provisions of \$18,370 and \$31,335 for the three month and nine month periods ended September 30, 2013, respectively, and \$13,053 and \$32,191 for the three month and nine month periods ended September 30, 2012, respectively, representing effective tax rates of 22.6%, 21.8%, 27.9% and 24.9%, respectively.
-The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (iii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iv) Lazard Group's income from U.S. operations attributable to noncontrolling interests, and (v) U.S. state and local taxes (primarily UBT), which are incremental to the U.S. federal statutory tax rate.
+The Company recorded income tax provisions of \$12,252 and \$22,053 for the three month and nine month periods ended September 30, 2013, respectively, and \$10,769 and \$26,138 for the three month and nine month periods ended September 30, 2012, respectively, representing effective tax rates of 15.1%, 15.3%, 22.7% and 20.8%, respectively.
+The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) taxes payable to foreign jurisdictions and (iii) U.S. state and local taxes (primarily UBT), which are incremental to the U.S. federal statutory tax rate.